erdosn/hypothesis-testing-lesson/README.md

 * Load in Data
 * Conduct Hypothesis Testing

-# Questions
-* what is an appropriate value or a pvalue?
-* what is the use of using pvalues?
-* what is the `np.random.seed(N)`
-    * replication within randomness

 # Objectives
 YWBAT
 - conduct a 1 samp and 2 samp ttest using scipy.stats